 The study, entitled “Neonatal Encephalopathy and Neurologic Outcome,” is an updated version of previous study conducted in 2003.
 However, the 2003 study, which also focused on the cause of infant brain damage, mostly targeted infant oxygen loss and asphyxia, whereas the new study focused on maternal infection and how certain types increase the risk of infant brain damage.
 In addition, another main focal point of the new study is the advances in treatment options and diagnosis.

-Some of the main maternal infections found to play a part in infant brain damage include infections in the foetal membranes, hyperthyroidism, abnormalities with the placenta, bleeding during pregnancy, and infant stroke during birth.
+Some of the main maternal infections found to play a part in infant brain damage include infections in the fetal membranes, hyperthyroidism, abnormalities with the placenta, bleeding during pregnancy, and infant stroke during birth.
 In fact, according to the previous study, asphyxiation and loss of oxygen in infants during birth only accounts for 10% or less of all infant brain damage cases.

 When determining if infant oxygen loss is the main culprit, several factors are involved, including: